-5 Things To Know As Trump Takes Aim At ACA Protections In Court Challenge
+What To Watch For As Trump Takes Aim At ACA Protections

 Don't look for big changes quite yet, though the move could boost premiums and reduce choices among plans as early as 2019.

 The lawsuit could easily go all the way to the Supreme Court before there is a resolution, which could take years.
-So, the pre-existing condition protections are likely to stay in place during that period.
+So the pre-existing condition protections are likely to stay in place during that period.

 More immediately, there might be some effect on premiums for next year.
 Health insurers are currently deciding whether to sell coverage in the individual market in 2019 — and what they're going to charge.